adelet8/test_repo_AT/README.md

   ## Conclusion

   The dashboard will allow users to gain a quick and visual means for identifying failed GPUs and tracking trends that could indicate elevated risk of concern.
+The flexible design of it allows it to be adaptable to different data center layouts and component composition; can be scaled as necessary for various data center sizes; and, with minor edits, can be adapted to different time steps or metric measurements.
+Therefore, this tool has proven itself not only useful for understanding our test datasets, but has also proven its potential for broader applications.